Subscribe to Updates

 Author: Mike Sykes

 Good morning, friends!
 Welcome back to The Kicks You Wear.
 Thanks so much for reading today.
-I appreciate you giving me a bit of your time.
-I hope you had a great weekend!
-Remember how last week it was almost 90 degrees one day and then it snowed?
-This week, we’re starting things off with tornado warnings.
-Fun times here in the DMV!
+I appreciate you giving me a bit of your time today.
+How about those Knicks, guys!!!
+Game 4 was insane.
+I got to watch in Brooklyn this week following a panel that I did earlier in the day.
+I still can’t believe that happened.
 Please sign in to ensure you can read our agenda-setting intelligence, analysis and advice.
 Or get in touch at support@businessoffashion.com if you experience difficulties.

 Good morning, friends!
 Welcome back to The Kicks You Wear.
 Thanks so much for reading today.
-I appreciate you giving me a bit of your time.
-I hope you had a great week!
-Mine was a whirlwind, mostly because of this weather.
-On Wednesday, it was 87 degrees in D.C.
-On Thursday, it snowed!!!!
-I am so tired of this, y’all.
+I appreciate you giving me a bit of your time today.
+I hope you had a great weekend.
+Mine was too short!
+Finally had a good string of some great summer weather out here in DC.
+It’s my season, folks.
 Please sign in to ensure you can read our agenda-setting intelligence, analysis and advice.
 Or get in touch at support@businessoffashion.com if you experience difficulties.

 Good morning, friends!
 Welcome back to The Kicks You Wear.
 Thanks so much for reading today.
-I appreciate you giving me a bit of your time.
-I hope you had a fantastic weekend.
-We’re looking at clear skies and 80-degree days here in the DMV.
-I am declaring winter to be officially over.
-Please, don’t get cold again.
+I appreciate you giving me a bit of your time!
+I hope your weekend was fantastic and you’ve got a great week ahead of you.
 Please sign in to ensure you can read our agenda-setting intelligence, analysis and advice.
 Or get in touch at support@businessoffashion.com if you experience difficulties.